-If Yamaha were not that good, I don’t think I would be using any electronic drum components.
+If this company was not that good, I don’t think I would be using any electronic drum components.
 I am one of those purists who love the feeling of real acoustic drums.

 But recently I have found e-drums very useful.
-And the Yamaha DTX Multi 12, electronic percussion pad, is one primary reason for this.
+And this company’s, electronic percussion pad, is one primary reason for this.

 I was playing one of my favorite pieces when I got interested in the drum pads.
 In the show, I was expected to deliver a bunch of percussion sounds, and there was no space or team to work with.